michalrud/cpp11_compile_time_workshop/README.md

 This will be a set of workshop exercises for C++11 Compile Time Features workshop.

 Currently not finished.
+Check the TODO file for what's done and what's still left to do.

 ## Planned topics

-1. nullptr :white_check_mark:
+1. nullptr
-2. auto and range-based for loop :white_check_mark:
+2. auto and range-based for loop
-3. std::begin, std::end :white_check_mark:
+3. std::begin, std::end
-4. unified initialization :white_check_mark:
+4. unified initialization
-5. extern templates :white_check_mark:
+5. extern templates
-6. generalized constant expressions and static assertions :white_check_mark:
+6. generalized constant expressions and static assertions
-7. variadic templates :white_medium_square:
+7. variadic templates
-8. initializers list :white_medium_square:
+8. initializers list
-9. alternative function syntax :white_medium_square:
+9. alternative function syntax
-10. decltype :white_medium_square:
+10. decltype
-12. override and final :white_medium_square:
+12. override and final
-13. default and delete :white_medium_square:
+13. default and delete
-14. strongly-typed enums :white_medium_square:
+14. strongly-typed enums
-15. alias templates :white_medium_square:
+15. alias templates

 ## Running